-When you add a camera to Orchid Core VMS, that camera should come with a Primary stream (which will be used for recording), and several inactive streams, by default.
+When you add a camera to Orchid Recorder, that camera should come with a Primary stream (which will be used for recording), and several inactive streams, by default.
 Each of these streams will have different settings such as recording style, resolution, and frame rate.
-Beginning in version 21.12, Orchid Core VMS and Orchid Fusion/Hybrid VMS support multiple active streams.
+Orchid Recorder and Orchid Fusion/Hybrid VMS support multiple active streams.
 This means that Administrators may enable a Secondary stream for each camera (with different stream settings), to accommodate different recording and viewing requirements.
 This provides Users with a variety of streams to choose from when viewing video on the Stage.